Hoop rolling: British Empire

-America
+Americas

 A great number of widely separated Native American peoples play or played an ancient target-shooting version of hoop rolling currently known as Chunkey.
 Though the forms of the game exhibited great variation, generally certain elements were present, namely a prepared terrain over which a disc or hoop was rolled at high speed, at which implements similar to spears were thrown.
 The game, when played by adults, was often associated with gambling; and quite often, very valuable prizes, such as horses, exchanged hands.
 The game has been played by tribes such as the Arapaho, the Omaha, the Pawnee and many others.